OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 7. Locate and click on "Class and Labs" expander (a little plus sign in a box) and then open the folder for your class, e.g., "ITS-2300".
 Within that folder will be the connection to the gHost VM for the class.<br>

-8. Once connected into your gHost look at the files on the destktop.
+8. Once connected into your gHost look at the files on the desktop.
 There should be a file with your gHost's name.
 Inside that file is information about your gHost including:
     - IP Address
     - Username
     - Password